Footing vs Foundation: Key Structural Differences Every Builder Should Know

 footings and foundations

-Picture a homeowner meeting with their contractor about adding a new deck.
-The contractor mentions both footings and foundations in the same breath.
+I remember a homeowner I was talking with, super excited about adding a new deck.
+Their contractor was flying through the plans, mentioning footings and foundations almost in the same breath.
+The homeowner was just nodding along, but you could see the confusion.
+They didn't want to ask what they thought was a dumb question. footings and foundations in the same breath.
 The homeowner nods along, but inside they're wondering if these terms mean the same thing.

 The mix-up creates real problems: